srgantmoomoo/postman/README.md

 # credits
 **really helpful people**
 - lukflug, being cool person. making panelstudio. helping me with panelstudio.
-- techale, adding multithreading to the main class. making postman website. helping me a lot :).
-- RECIOR, for postman bot, and being an extremly based individual. <br>
-- cattyngmd, making pr's for a variety of fixes and modules. <br>
+- techale, RECIOR, fluffery, theforecaster, and cattyngmd for being big postman legacy contributors and/or contributing to postman reborn. i will always be thankful for them :)<br>

 <!--
 **contributors**